-The National Cancer Institute (NCI) of the National Institutes of Health (NIH) and the U.S. Food and Drug Administration (FDA) sponsored a Tobacco Use Supplement (TUS) to the Current Population Survey (CPS) conducted by the Census Bureau for the Bureau of Labor Statistics. - Washington: Census Bureau [producer and distributor], May 2019.
+The National Cancer Institute (NCI) of the National Institutes of Health (NIH) and the U.S. Food and Drug Administration (FDA) sponsored a Tobacco Use Supplement (TUS) to the Current Population Survey (CPS) conducted by the U. S. Census Bureau. - Washington: U. S. Census Bureau [producer and distributor], September 2022.